hello-robot/stretch_tutorials/developing/onboot.md

 This bash script performs four steps before starting the application:

  - Setting up the environment.
-It's important that env vars like HELLO_FLEET_ID are set and that ROS2 is enabled if your application is based on ROS2
+It's important that env vars like HELLO_FLEET_ID are set and that ROS 2 is enabled if your application is based on ROS 2
  - Freeing the robot process.
 Systemd can automatically restart services if they experience an error, so it's nice for this script to ensure the robot is freed up before continuing.
  - Stopping previous instances of web teleop.
  - Reloading the USB bus. `network-online.target` comes after the USB bus is configured in the boot sequence, but it doesn't hurt to ensure USB is ready.

-Lastly, the script launches our Web Teleop ROS2 application inside of GNU `screen`.
-We use `screen` because it collects ROS2 logs in a nicer way than other tools.
+Lastly, the script launches our Web Teleop ROS 2 application inside of GNU `screen`.
+We use `screen` because it collects ROS 2 logs in a nicer way than other tools.
 However, because `screen` launches another process to run the app, we need to inform systemd that the application is still running in the background.
 Hence, we include `RemainAfterExit=yes` in the unit file

 In the last section, "Install", we set `WantedBy=graphical-session.target`.
 It's important that our service is wanted by some other service, otherwise our service would never be executed by systemd.
 By telling systemd that our service is wanted by `graphical-session.target`, which is part of the boot sequence, our service also becomes part of the boot sequence.